tabtabtabai/tabtabtab-mcp/README.md

   - Contains the MCP server settings
   - Specifies Python interpreter path and server script location
   - Includes environment variables (API keys, server URL)
+  - Make sure `python` exists in the environment and has the `mcp` library installed

 ## Setup